AHartNtkn/Higher-Lambda-Calculus/README.markdown

 ```

 and composition commutativity and identity cancellation of these functions, of course,
-holds on the nose as it would be for any lambda expression.
+holds on the nose as they would any lambda expression.

 We can define types with synthetic functions, for example;